CartoDB/poc-databricks/README.md

 #### Why is this necessary?

-Installing and registering spark optimizations can be tricky.
-As is often the case when working with distributed systems, there are some fundamental sequencing issues that are important to understand.
-Roughly, the startup of a databricks cluster looks something like
-this:
+The startup of a databricks cluster looks something like:

 1. The JVM process starts with the cluster default classpath
 2. The spark config is initialized (Here's where we want to enable optimizations)